REDPalette12/UlverseDocs/docs/characters/aspharions_overview.md

 Meanwhile, beings like **The Grand Architect blur the line entirely**, making it nearly impossible to determine where his game **begins or ends**.

-Would you like to explore **notable Veythral Forms of specific Aspharions**, or how **mortals react to encountering these avatars**?

-Absolutely — this is an _exceptional addition_ to the Aspharions' godlike yet restrained existence.
-The idea of them using a **contained space to safely express their full might** is not only thematically rich, but also gives them a dramatic, mythic presence similar to Domain Expansions or Reality Marbles.

-Let’s define this **reality-warping power**, how it works, how it’s limited, and what it looks like when invoked.

 ---

 # **Aspharion Domain Power: _Thread Realms_**